 Apply for a death certificate

-Death certificates are often needed when people are finalising the estate of a family member or friend.
+Death certificates are often needed to finalise the estate of a family member or friend.
 The funeral director will usually take care of this when they register the death.
 Anyone can register a death that has occurred in South Australia.

 Who can apply

-To apply for a certificate you need to be the person’s:
+To apply for a death certificate you need to be the persons:

 - spouse – evidence is needed if surnames are different